Low-Dimensional Gradient Helps Out-of-Distribution Detection: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} an open-world setting, a reliable system should not only provide accurate predictions but also issue appropriate warnings when it encounters unknown data.
-Consequently, a field worthy of research called out-of-distribution (OOD) detection has emerged with the rapid development of deep neural networks (DNNs).
+} \IEEEPARstart{I}{n} an open-world setting, a reliable system should not only provide accurate predictions but also issue appropriate warnings when encountering unknown data.
+Consequently, the field of out-of-distribution (OOD) detection has emerged as an essential area of research alongside the rapid development of deep neural networks (DNNs).
 Typically, DNNs are assumed to be trained and tested on datasets drawn from the same distribution.
-This assumption enables DNNs to generate precise predictions on test data, which is called in-distribution (ID) data.
-However, in open-world scenarios, this assumption can be easily invalidated.
-For instance, in autonomous driving, it is infeasible for the training dataset to encompass all potential scenarios.
-Therefore, the presence of OOD inputs necessitates the ability to recognize them for a reliable DNN.
-In this regard, the algorithm for OOD detection holds substantial practical significance.
+This assumption allows DNNs to generate precise predictions on test data, known as in-distribution (ID) data.
+However, in open-world scenarios, this assumption is frequently invalidated.
+For instance, in autonomous driving, it is impractical for the training dataset to encompass all potential scenarios.
+Therefore, the presence of OOD inputs necessitates the ability to recognize them for a DNN to be reliable.
+In this context, the development of algorithms for OOD detection holds substantial practical significance.

 A rich line of research has been developed for OOD detection.
-For instance, output-based methods have revealed that the prediction confidence of ID data is generally higher than that of OOD data \cite{msp, energy, odin}.
-Consequently, multiple score functions have been devised based on model outputs.
-Besides, several studies have investigated the disparities in intermediate features between ID and OOD data \cite{react,bats,maha,knn}.
-These studies have observed that features of ID data tend to cluster together and differ significantly from those of OOD data.
-Building upon this observation, various score functions, such as Maha \cite{maha} and KNN \cite{knn}, have been proposed for OOD detection.
+For instance, output-based methods have revealed that the prediction confidence of ID data is generally higher than that of OOD data.
+Consequently, multiple score functions have been devised based on model outputs \cite{msp, energy, odin}.
+Additionally, several studies have investigated the disparities in intermediate features between ID and OOD data \cite{react,bats,maha,knn}.
+These studies have found that features of ID data tend to cluster together and differ significantly from those of OOD data.
+Building upon this observation, various score functions based on features, such as Maha \cite{maha} and KNN \cite{knn}, have been proposed for OOD detection.